Political views of Christopher Hitchens: Israeli−Palestinian conflict

 A review of his autobiography Hitch-22 in The Jewish Daily Forward refers to Hitchens "at the time [that he had learned that his grandparents were Jews, he had been] a prominent anti-Zionist" and says that he viewed Zionism "as an injustice against the Palestinians".
 Others have commented on his anti-Zionism as well.
 At other times - for example, speaking at 2nd annual Memorial for Daniel Pearl, and in print in an article for The Atlantic - he had made comments against the terrorism against Jews in the Middle East.
 Hitchens stated "But the Jews of the Arab lands were expelled again in revenge for the defeat of Palestinian nationalistic aspirations, in 1947–48, and now the absolute most evil and discredited fabrication of Jew-baiting Christian Europe – The Protocols of the Elders of Zion – is eagerly promulgated in the Hamas charter and on the group's Web site and recycled through a whole nexus of outlets that includes schools as well as state-run television stations".

 In Slate magazine, Hitchens pondered the notion that, instead of curing antisemitism through the creation of a Jewish state, "Zionism has only replaced and repositioned" it, saying: "there are three groups of 6 million Jews.
 The first 6 million live in what the Zionist movement used to call Palestine.
 The second 6 million live in the United States.
 The third 6 million are distributed mainly among Russia, France, Britain, and Argentina.
 Only the first group lives daily in range of missiles that can be (and are) launched by people who hate Jews."
 Hitchens argued that instead of supporting Zionism, Jews should help "secularise and reform their own societies", believing that unless one is religious, "what the hell are you doing in the greater Jerusalem area in the first place?"
-Indeed, Hitchens claimed that the only justification for Zionism given by Jews is a religious one.
+Hitchens said that the only justification for Zionism given by Jews is a religious one.